AlbinoDrought/creamy-shortener/README.md

 ./creamy-shortener
 ```

-- `CREAMY_APP_URL`: the externally-accessible URL this instance can be reached at
+- `CREAMY_APP_URL`: the externally-accessible URL this instance can be reached at, defaults to `http://localhost:3000/`

 - `CREAMY_DATA_PATH`: the path to persist all data, defaults to `./data`